1Marc/hisrc/README.md

 If the browser resolution is wider than the default 640 pixels width, then the plugin overwrites the low-resolution image for the higher resolution image.

+However, if mobile bandwidth is detected (like 3G), the low-resolutions stay in place.

 Setting up
 =====